 The benefits of the natural casing are flavor and visual appeal.
 Because the natural casing breathes, it results in a deeper flavor and richness in the sausage—the smoking and cooking flavors can permeate the casing and infuse the meat.
-And because the casings are all natural, the sausages are very natural looking, being somewhat irregular in shape and size.
+Since the casings are all-natural, the sausages are very natural looking, being somewhat irregular in shape and size.

 Artificial sausage casings can be made from materials such as collagen, cellulose, and plastic and may not always be edible.
 Collagen casings have been around the longest and are produced from animal collagen, mostly from the hides of cows and pigs.
 Sometimes the bones and tendons are included, and the casings can also be made from poultry and fish.
 An inexpensive choice, collagen casings are easier to use than natural casings as they provide better weight and size control of the sausage.

 Cellulose casings are made of viscose, a material comprised of the cellulose from wood pulp or cotton linters (the fibers that cling to the cotton seeds after being separated from the cotton).
 These casings are strong and sheer, and permeable to smoke; they are peeled off after cooking.
 Plastic casings are not edible, and since they are impermeable, they are used for non-smoked, high-yield products.

 Some artificial casings require soaking in hot tap water before use and need to be punctured with a knifepoint before stuffing to eliminate air pockets.
 The advantages of using synthetic casings are their strength and uniformity.